-A first and second date are the first few times you are meeting someone.
+The first and second dates are the first few times you are meeting someone.
 You don’t know who they really are, and you haven’t spent much time together yet.
 This person is practically a stranger, and you shouldn’t be spending a lot of money, energy, or time on a stranger.
 On these first few dates, keep the costs low, don’t go too far out of your way or emotionally invest yourself.
 If you seem too eager, she may undervalue your worth.

 HOLD SOME INFORMATION BACK